tomliptrot/tomliptrot.github.io/_posts/newsletter/full_issues/issue_22.md

 This type of problem is know in AI circles as the "Alignment Problem" and is commonly faced in business.

 A company used ML  to predict which customers would leave.
-The results  where then used to target promotions at those customers enticing them to stay, which did not have the desired result.
-They should have asked a more focused question like “Given a budget of $x million, which customers should we target with a retention campaign?”.
+The results were then used to target promotions at those customers enticing them to stay.
+They did not.
+The company should have asked a more focused question like “Given a budget of $x million, which customers should we target with a retention campaign?”.

 This [article](https://hbr.org/2021/07/why-you-arent-getting-more-from-your-marketing-ai) provides some useful pointers on how to arrive at the right question.